Updated: August 17th, 2022

 - Five 8” drum pads functioning as snare drum (1 pad), toms (3 pads) and kick drum (1 pad with stand).
 Note that the kick pad is big and sensitive enough to accomodate a double bass pedal.

 - Three 10” cymbal pads (Hi-Hat, Crash and Ride cymbal)

 - 1 Hi-Hat controller

-So the Alesis Nitro is ready for you to play right out of the box.
-And setting up isn’t very difficult either (this video shows how).
-It took me 45 minutes, and it shouldn’t be much longer for first-time assemblers.
+So both the Alesis Nitro and the Alesis Nitro Mesh are ready for you to play right out of the box.
+And setting them up isn’t very difficult either (this video shows how).
+Each of them took me about 45 minutes, and it shouldn’t be much longer for first-time assemblers.